-Did you know that there are other domain extensions besides .com, .net, and .org?
-Many people are surprised to find out about all the other extensions that are available to be registered.
-Some domain extensions are dedicated to specific purposes, like .MOBI, for mobile websites.
-Other extensions are dedicated to specific industries like .TRAVEL, for the travel industry or .JOBS for HR departments in companies.
+Did you know that there are other domain extensions besides .COM, .NET, and .ORG?
+Many people are surprised to find out that are the now hundreds of options when it comes to choosing a domain for your website.
+Some domain extensions are dedicated to specific purposes, like .MOBI for mobile websites.
+Others are geared towards specific industries, like .TRAVEL for the travel industry or .JOBS for HR departments.

 Beyond these "generic" top level domains, there are also country code domains, which are extensions based on specific countries or geographic locations.
 Some extensions like .TV, .ME, .CC, and .WS are open for anyone to register while others, like .IN and .JP, are restricted only to those who live or work within their associated countries.

 gTLDs, or generic top level domains, are meant to be general purpose domains and are some of the most common TLDs on the web.
 These domains can typically be registered by anyone, although a few extensions are considered "restricted."
 Restricted domains can only be registered by specific groups of people who meet certain eligibility requirements.
 Some common gTLDs are .COM, .BIZ and .INFO.